-Vulnerabilities in modern operating systems such as Microsoft Windows 7/8, Server 2012, and the latest Linux distributions are often very complex and subtle.
-Yet, when exploited by very skilled attackers, these vulnerabilities can undermine an organization's defenses and expose it to significant damage.
-Few security professionals have the skillset to discover, let alone even understand at a fundamental level, why the vulnerability exists and how to write an exploit to compromise it.
+Vulnerabilities in modern operating systems such as Microsoft Windows 10 and the latest Linux distributions are often very complex and subtle.
+When exploited by very skilled attackers, these vulnerabilities can undermine an organization's defenses and expose it to significant damage.
+Few security professionals have the skillset to discover why a complex vulnerability exists and how to write an exploit to compromise it.
 Conversely, attackers must maintain this skillset regardless of the increased complexity.
-SANS SEC760: Advanced Exploit Development for Penetration Testers teaches the skills required to reverse-engineer 32-bit and 64-bit applications, perform remote user application and kernel debugging, analyze patches for 1-day exploits, and write complex exploit, such as use-after-free attacks against modern software and operating systems.
+SEC760: Advanced Exploit Development for Penetration Testers teaches the skills required to reverse-engineer 32-bit and 64-bit applications to find vulnerabilities, perform remote user application and kernel debugging, analyze patches for one-day exploits, and write complex exploits such as use-after-free attacks against modern software and operating systems.

 You Will Learn:

 - How to write modern exploits against the Windows 7/8/10 operating systems

 - How to perform complex attacks such as use-after-free, kernel and driver exploitation, one-day exploitation through patch analysis, and other advanced attacks

 - How to effectively utilize various debuggers and plug-ins to improve vulnerability research and speed